DavidSheinkman/Personal-Projects/Health-Calculator (Redux)/calc1.3/README.md

 # Health Calcutaor (Redux)

-Health Calcutaor made in React using Redux calculates protein and calories of my favourite food
+Health Calcutaor made in React using Redux.

+calculates protein and calories of my favourite food
 ## Features